rmanky/Gopher-In-Unity-Simulation/README.md

 - To install [ROS-TCP-Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector), enter `https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector` and add it.
 - To install [URDF-Importer](https://github.com/Unity-Technologies/URDF-Importer), enter `https://github.com/Unity-Technologies/URDF-Importer.git?path=/com.unity.robotics.urdf-importer` and add it.

+If you would like to edit or create a new building, you could also install `ProbBuilder` and `ProGrids` package.

-You could `git clone` and download this repository now, then cut and paste to the folder where it stores your Unity projects, to merge with your **Gopher In Unity Simulation** folder.
+Now you could `git clone` and download this repository, then cut and paste to the folder where it stores your Unity projects, to merge with your **Gopher In Unity Simulation** folder.
 Switch back to Unity, and now it should load all the necessary files.

 ## Running